lengau/sshed/PROTOCOL.md

 # SSHed protocol

-This is a quick, basic description of the communications protocol used on an sshed pipe.
+This is a quick, basic description of the communication protocol used on a sshed pipe.
 The motivation behind this file is to allow others to implement compatible sshed programs in the language of their choice.

 Version numbers should be incremented whenever incompatible changes are made to the way sshed passes a file over the socket.
-Protocol versions are integers that are encoded as ASCII strings over the wire.
-Exceptions can be made for protocol versions under development, but should never be used in release software.
+Protocol versions are integers that are encoded as UTF-8 strings over the wire.

 Versions marked as deprecated are no longer implemented by the most recent versions of sshed.